kiranraathod/grading_flashcard_app/client/docs/hardcoded_bugs/ui-localization-checklist/task_3_implementation_progress.md

 17. Extraction and localization of category names, difficulty levels, and button labels
 18. Localization of flashcard interaction text and input field labels
 19. Consistent use of AppLocalizations across all widget components
+20. Comprehensive responsive breakpoint system with card-specific breakpoints
+21. Enhanced breakpoint-aware widget builders (BreakpointBuilder, OrientationBreakpointLayout, ResponsiveGrid)
+22. Systematic replacement of hardcoded MediaQuery checks with responsive design system methods
+23. Orientation-aware spacing and layout adjustments for different device types
+24. Unified responsive context extensions with comprehensive helper methods

-With these comprehensive updates to layout, card components, spacing systems, and text localization, we can now proceed with defining responsive breakpoints system and implementing testing for the responsive system in the subsequent tasks.
+With these comprehensive updates to layout, card components, spacing systems, text localization, and responsive breakpoint system, we can now proceed with implementing testing for the responsive system in the subsequent task.

 ## Planned Approach